How Parents Can Split Childcare Costs Fairly

 Types of Childcare Cost Sharing

-Multiple families sharing a nanny or childcare provider.
+When two families share a nanny or childcare provider, coordination becomes essential.

 Fair Splitting Methods

-Split costs based on how much time each parent uses the childcare service.
+Split costs based on how many hours each parent or family uses the service.
+This works well when schedules differ.

 Tracking and Documentation